I have raised tropical fish for over 15 years, and I enjoy sharing my expertise with others.

 Watch your gouramis to see if they are “kissing.”
 Your fish will be trying to dominate each other.
 These will likely be two males.
 If you want to identify the sex of the fish by comparison, you can look at the fish from above.
 Males will be flat-sided, while females will be slightly rounded on the side.

 The Gourami's Color

 If you have a gold, opaline, blue, or paradise gourami, then you are in luck.
 It will be very easy to determine the sex of this type of gourami.
 Even novice fish owners will be able to tell the difference between the male and female.

 You can easily recognize the female by their curved dorsal fin.
 This fin is not pointed, giving the fin a more wavy shape.
 Females are usually less colorful than males, and mature females are often larger than mature males.
 The female paradise gourami is typically grey and red, and they are larger and longer than males.

 Observe the Gorami's Fins

 If you plan on breeding your gouramis, it is best to know if the specific variety breeds better as a pair or trio.
-There are some gouramis that will not do well in a one-to-one scenario.
-This can cause the male to be overly aggressive toward the female, and in some cases this can cause harm to the female.
-For first-time breeders, make sure you purchase gouramis which can be easily sexed.
+Some gouramis will not do well in a one-to-one scenario.
+This can cause the male to be overly aggressive toward the female, and in some cases, this can cause harm to the female.
+For first-time breeders, make sure you purchase gouramis that can be easily sexed.
 There are many varieties available at your local pet store.

 If you provide the right environment and have enough space in your aquarium, then breeding gouramis can be a pleasant experience.